christianparpart/x0/REWRITE.md

 - [ ] (flow) tag flow handlers to never return (aka. always handle), thus, enabling the compiler to give a warning on dead code after this handler.

+### Cleanup Tasks

+- [ ] (test) ensure http1 keep-alive is working on the transport-level
+- [ ] (test) ensure http1 pipelined processing
+- [ ] (quality) HttpChannelState::DONE is questionable as we're switching
+      back to SENDING after DONE, then to HANDLING again.

 ### Smallish Features